pravg-amd/shark-ai/docs/user_guide.md

-# SHARK User Guide
+# amdshark User Guide

-These instructions cover the usage of the latest stable release of SHARK.
+These instructions cover the usage of the latest stable release of amdshark.
 For a more bleeding edge release please install the [nightly releases](nightly_releases.md).

 > [!TIP]
 > Please note as we are prepping the next stable release, please use [nightly releases](nightly_releases.md) for usage.